ppy/osu-wiki/wiki/Tournaments/TCT/v1/en.md

 3. The scoring system used will be **Score V2**.
 4. Teams will be seeded by performance points (pp) first and after that will be put into 8 groups of 4, and then top 16 teams will then proceed to the Group Stage with the top 2 teams per each group proceeding to the Knockout Stage.
 5. The Taiko 2v2 Converted Maps Tourney will use double-elimination bracket, which means that there will be a losers' bracket and winners' bracket.
 6. Reschedules will only be considered if both teams agree to a time.
-This needs to be done and notified to the tournament staff before **Friday at 23:00 UTC** in the particular week when the match takes place.
+This needs to be done and communicated to the tournament staff before **Friday at 23:00 UTC** in the particular week when the match takes place.
 7. Even in a tournament setting, osu! is still a game.
 Please respect each other, be friendly, and play fair.

 ### In-game procedure